maxveldink/sorbet-result/README.md

 If the above chain does not fail, the `puts` statement is never run.
 If the chain does yield a `Failure`, the `puts` block is executed and the `Failure` is ultimately returned.

+### Transforming Results

+Once you're done chaining operations that can yield results, you'll typically want to take different actions based on Success or Failure.
+There are a few methods to aid this.

+`#payload_or(fallback)` can be used to return either the `Payload` type when Success or the provided value.

+`#either(on_success, on_failure)` allows you to provide two procs to be run on success or on failure.
+These receive the payload and error if not nil, but will not receive any arguments if they are nil.

 ## Why use Results?

 Let's say you're working on a method that reaches out to an API and fetches a resource.
 We hope to get a successful response and continue on in our program, but you can imagine several scenarios where we don't get that response: our authentication could fail, the server could return a 5XX response code, or the resource we were querying could have moved or not exist any more.